cnk/CivicTechIndex/frontend/data/README.md

 ## Usage

-We cold get a generic structure of an object by simply importing it from the file:
+We could get a generic structure of an object by simply importing it from the file:

 ```js
 import imageStructure from './image';